enricav/LB2_project_group_4/README.md

 2) Data pre-processing: preprocess datasets for cross-validation and benchmarking.

 3) Analyze and visualize dataset statistics.

-* Extract relevant features for classification.
-* Implement von Heijne’s algorithm and the SVM classifier.
+4) Implement von Heijne’s algorithm

+5) Extract relevant features and implement the SVM classifier.

-* Evaluate methods using cross-validation and a blind test set.
+6) Evaluate methods using cross-validation and a blind test set.

-* Discuss and report results.
-* (Optional) Extend the project with additional predictive methods.
+7) (Optional) Extend the project with additional predictive methods.
-* Prepare a manuscript in the format of a scientific article.